Macs For Seniors For Dummies Cheat Sheet

 Never allow a stranger to connect to your Mac using the Screen Sharing feature.

-Never allow young children to use the Internet without guidance and supervision.
+Never allow children to use the Internet without guidance and supervision.